maickol01/dashboard_afiliados/README.md

 - Brigadiers can have multiple Mobilizers
 - Mobilizers can register multiple Citizens

-### Analytics Generation
-The application now generates all analytics in real-time from the Supabase database:
-- **Growth Metrics**: Calculated from actual registration dates
-- **Performance Analytics**: Based on real hierarchical relationships
-- **Quality Metrics**: Derived from data completeness and verification status
-- **Geographic Analysis**: Generated from actual location data
-- **Temporal Patterns**: Calculated from real registration timestamps

 ## Recent Tech Stack Upgrade

 The application has been recently upgraded to use the latest stable versions of all major dependencies: